Helping people combat choice paralysis & plan their free time efficiently

 User Flow Diagram for Ideation

-Drafting a user flow diagram helped me identify the necessary screens for users to accomplish their goal, which I then incorporated into the wireframes.
+Drafting a user flow diagram helped me identify some necessary screens for users to accomplish their goal.

 Usability tests